yh-ng/tp/docs/UserGuide.md

 ## Introduction

-termiNus is a task manager for student projects.
+termiNus is an interactive task manager for students in NUS.

 ## Quick Start